Chigg/Chigg.github.io/about.md

 I'm a 23 year old recent graduate from the University of Texas.
 I'm passionate about improving my programming skills and learning about society.
 One day I hope to contribute solutions to many of the worlds problems.

 Although I didn't always know what I wanted to do when I grew up (it took until my second year of college to find out).
 I was always obsessed with the idea of the <a href="https://en.wikipedia.org/wiki/Polymath"> renaissance man.</a> Although I have no illusion of being similar to da Vinci or Michelangelo, I believe the modern renaissance man (or woman) increases their utility by synthesizing their interests creatively.
-In order to be on the cutting edge, I believe you have to find a niche that interests you.
-This is a process once described to me as hybridization.
+In order to be on the cutting edge, I believed I needed to find a niche that interested me.
+This is a process once described to me as hybridization, and it's why I chose to study what I did.

 ### Hybridization
 <div class="box">